 To evaluate the effectiveness of each action within this evolution, we define the cost function, \( C{(t+\Delta t)} \) guiding the learning process based on the change in radial distance resulting from the chosen action.
 The instantaneous cost at time $t+\Delta t$ is defined as:

 where the cost $C(t+\Delta t)$ is the radial displacement of the agent.
-This definition ensures that any movement towards home yields a negative cost, while motion away from home produces a positive cost.
+This definition ensures that any movement towards the home lowers the cost, thereby providing a simple and continuous measure of progress towards the target.
+At the same time, the cost acts as an effective signal field that guides the agent through gradient-like information.
+We choose a smooth long-ranged form to avoid introducing additional parameters such as sensing cutoffs and to isolate the role of stochasticity and learning in navigation.
 Because the cost depends only on the change in radial distance, and not on the specific state or action taken, minimizing the cost through Q-value updates thus naturally promotes convergence toward the home location.
 Since the model consists of two discrete states and two possible actions.
 Accordingly, the agent is associated with a 2×2 Q-matrix, whose elements—referred to as Q-values—quantify the expected cost of taking a given action in a given state.

 The Q-matrix is updated at every time step.
 Initially, all Q-values are set to zero, and the Q-value associated with the current state–action pair \([s(t), a(t)]\) is updated after each step according to the following equation: